nice-digital/nginx-geoipfilter/README.md

 ## Purpose of this repo

-As part of making our instance of NGINX deployable in order to improve our ability to maneuver the service to combat server instability or total loss of function, important configurations have been extracted from previous servers and hosted here - sensitive information and configurations are not hosted in this public repo, and are inserted at time of deployment.
+As part of making our instance of NGINX deployable in order to improve our ability to maneuver the service to combat server instability or total loss of function, important configurations have been extracted from previous servers and hosted here - sensitive information is not hosted in this public repo, and are inserted at time of deployment.

 ## Installing the contents of this repo